 This evergreen groundcover is frost resistant and grows happily in the sun.
 The orange flowers occur in summer and they attract birds.
 It is useful for containers.
 This is a grassland specie which copes well in moist places and is beautiful in the garden.
+The leaf sap is used medicinally as a laxative.
 The word Aloe comes from the Greek and refers to the bitter leaf gel.
 This is a protected plant in South Africa.

 This large evergreen groundcover is one of the largest spotted aloes.
 It is frost resistant, fast growing in the shade or semi-shade.
 It has red flowers in late summer or autumn which are very striking, especially if mass planted.
 They attract birds and will be successful if planted in containers.
 It occurs in Mpumalanga but copes very well with the cold on the Highveld.
 The word Aloe comes from the Greek and refers to the bitter leaf gel.